Land Rover Discovery Sport SUV review

 - Higher specs expensive

 - Poor real-world fuel economy

 There’s no shortage of equipment on any Discovery Sport, with standard kit such as part-leather and heated seats, cruise control and a heated windscreen for icy winter mornings.
-There’s also a good helping of modern infotainment technology, too, with Bluetooth, DAB radio and a 10-speaker stereo controlled from the intuitive Touch Pro touchscreen.
+There’s also a good helping of modern infotainment technology, too, with Bluetooth, DAB radio and a 10-speaker stereo.

 The Discovery Sport is very safe, with Euro NCAP giving it the full five stars following crash tests.
 That’s thanks in part to lane-departure warning and autonomous emergency braking (AEB) systems, plus a full complement of airbags and anti-skid electronics.
 The standard four-wheel-drive boosts drivability in poor driving conditions, too.

-The Discovery Sport finished 76th in our 2019 owner satisfaction survey of cars currently on sale in the UK.
-It didn’t feature in our 2020 survey, but Land Rover did feature in the Driver Power brand survey, where it came a disappointing 25th out of 30 manufacturers.
+The Discovery Sport finished 49th in our 2023 owner satisfaction survey of cars currently on sale in the UK.
+Land Rover came a disappointing 22nd out of 29 manufacturers in the 2022 Driver Power brand survey.

 Overall, the Land Rover Discovery Sport is a fine choice.
 It looks great and has masses of appeal for families, who are likely to choose it over an MPV, even with so many great rivals out there.
 It's more fun to drive than a Volvo XC60 and better off-road than a BMW X3.